Invest Gulf Free shortlist

 Research guide

 Dubai Sports City delivers 7.8–9.5% gross and 5.7–7.4% net yield — Dubai's strongest net workhorse.
-2026 prices, service charges AED 12–18/sqft, tenant profile, and investor risks.
+2026 prices, service charges AED 12–18/sqft, tenant profile

-By Invest Gulf Editorial · Updated June 5, 2026 · 9 min read
+By Invest Gulf Editorial · Updated June 7, 2026 · 9 min read

 Dubai Sports City is built around sporting infrastructure — the International Stadium, Hamdan Sports Complex, Els Club golf course, and cricket grounds — but its investment appeal is arithmetic, not athletics.
-Knowledge base data ranks it as Dubai’s net workhorse: gross yields of 7.8–9.5% with service charges of AED 12–18 per sq ft that preserve more net income than communities where charges consume 20–25% of gross rent.
+Market context data ranks it as Dubai’s net workhorse: gross yields of 7.8–9.5% with service charges of AED 12–18 per sq ft that preserve more net income than communities where charges consume 20–25% of gross rent.

 For investors who prioritise what reaches their bank account over address prestige, Sports City consistently outperforms JLT, Marina, and Downtown on net yield — at the cost of lower resale liquidity and limited short-term rental upside.